 The next morning, the Hartford Courant’s story about the late night fracas was headlined, “The Wide Awakes!”
 Sperry understood that this article had gone out on the wire, so these kids had just been introduced to upwards of a million Americans as “The Wide Awakes.”
 The boys would be fools not to capitalize on this gift.
 They agreed to keep the moniker as the club’s name.
 In only a few days, the paper wrote that Hartford was hosting “Another Republican Rally!
 City Hall – Friday Evening Next.
-The Honorable Abram Lincoln.” (sic) Though evidently not yet famous enough to have his name spelled correctly in the paper, honest Abram did not disappoint.
+The Honorable Abram Lincoln.” (sic) Though Lincoln was not yet famous enough to have his name spelled correctly in the paper, Abram did not disappoint.
 And the Wide Awakes were ready for him.

-Clubs grew so large they had their own parades and rallies, sometimes with as many as 12,000 members marching.
-The Wide Awakes were not constrained by Party leadership so their flexible structure enabled the Republicans of 1860 to be the open-minded “big tent” alternative to the conservative Southern Democrats: There was a group of African-Americans in Boston who wrote Sperry asking to start a Black Republican Wide Awake chapter.
+Clubs grew so large they organized their own parades and rallies, sometimes with as many as 12,000 members marching.
+The Wide Awakes were not constrained by Party leadership, so their flexible structure enabled the Republicans of 1860 to be the open-minded “big tent” alternative to the conservative Southern Democrats.
+There was a group of African-Americans in Boston who wrote Sperry asking to start a Black Republican Wide Awake chapter.
 Women in Springfield Massachusetts, despite being unable to vote, wrote about starting a Lady Wide Awakes chapter.
 There were the Irish Wide Awakes in New York, and German Wide Awakes in Minnesota.
-An ambitious young politico in Ohio named Jim Garfield started a chapter and immediately ran for local office.
+An ambitious young politico in Ohio named James A. Garfield started a chapter and immediately ran for local office.
 Iowa farm boys wrote Sperry that they had organized a whole battalion of clubs all across their prairie State but needed more speakers.
 Sperry was inundated by upwards of 2,000 letters from young people across the North.

-The scholarship on the Wide Awakes is shockingly sparse, but leaning on the few researchers who have thankfully written about this militantly liberal activist political club, and delving into the social network of Hartford’s civic and religious communities which forged the core of the original Wide Awakes, we can now piece together a personal narrative of the club from its beginnings, revealing one of those rare moments in America when a handful of young people actually changed the course of history.
+Scholarship on the Wide Awakes is shockingly sparse, but leaning on the few researchers who have thankfully written about this militantly liberal activist political club, and delving into the social network of Hartford’s civic and religious communities which forged the core of the original Wide Awakes, we can now piece together a personal narrative of the club from its beginnings, revealing one of those rare moments in America when a handful of young people actually changed the course of history.

 Young voter mobilization was my first area of expertise in politics.
 As a political communications strategist I began using new media and social meet-ups to spread a decentralized network organization called “Drinking Liberally” into all 50 states.
-I worked with organizations that mobilized young voters on their turf such as music-scene-centric “Music for America” and “Music for Democracy.”
+I worked with organizations that mobilized young voters such as “Music for America” and “Music for Democracy.”
 Similarly, I went with a group called “VoteMob” to Ohio where we registered young voters in coffee shops, college campuses, and comic book stores.
-So much of this work was powered by first-generation internet tools such as Friendster and MySpace that I became a teaching fellow with youth activism training center “Young People For.”
+So much of this was powered by first-generation internet tools such as Friendster and MySpace that I became a teaching fellow with youth activism training center “Young People For.”
 I was under-thirty teaching teenagers how to organize themselves politically.
 I wrote young voter strategy essays for a community of fellow youth vote thought-leaders called “Future Majority.”
 I was awarded an activist fellowship with “Credo Action” where I began working on phone and text-enabled voter mobilization techniques and technology.
 These innovations were utilized effectively in the Presidential election of 2008.
-I understand these characters.
-Like them, I grew up in a small New England town and I also set out to change the world.
+Like these characters, I grew up in a small New England town and I also set out to change the world.
 And like me, their efforts brought them something they didn’t expect.